App-vNext/Polly/README.md

   .Execute(() => DoSomething());
 ```

-Asynchronous Support (.NET 4.5 Only)
+Asynchronous Support (.NET 4.5 and PCL Only)
 =
 You can use Polly with asynchronous functions by using the asynchronous methods